The Dandelion – health, nutrition & tea

 • Improved immune responses

-As an excellent source of Vitamin A dandelions have also shown that they may lower the risk of conditions like cataracts, diarrhoea, measles, and breast cancer.
-They are also a great source of vitamin C which promotes a strong immune system.
+As an excellent source of Vitamin A, dandelions have also shown that they may lower the risk of conditions like cataracts, diarrhoea, measles, and breast cancer.
+They are also a great vitamin C source, building a robust immune system.

-No, dandelions are safe for humans to consume both as a beverage or as part of a balanced diet.
-Dandelions are even ok for cats and dogs – although I don’t think they will be easily convinced to eat them in the first place!
+No, dandelions are safe for humans to consume as a drink and as part of a balanced diet.
+Dandelions are even ok for cats and dogs – Good luck getting them to eat a dandelion!

 What can Dandelion cure?

-As we have discussed, the health benefits to eating dandelions in salads or drinking dandelion root tea are numerous.
-This is due to the high content of vitamins like A and C as well as minerals like potassium.
+As we have discussed, there are numerous health benefits to eating dandelions in salads or drinking dandelion root tea.
+The health benefits are due to the high content of vitamins like A and C and minerals like potassium.

-The main ailments dandelions have been used to help with are:
+The main health issues dandelions have been used to help with are:

 • Gastric issues